python/devguide/internals/parser.rst

     tokenizer errors such as unclosed parenthesis will be reported only after the parser finishes without returning anything.

-How Syntax errors are reported
+How syntax errors are reported
 ------------------------------

 As described previously in the :ref:`how PEG parsers work section